 But for law firms, privatisation means a bonanza of work that straddles corporate, finance, competition, regulatory and IP fields.
 Firms like HSF – with strong track records for advising governments – are more than ready to reap the benefits.

 - Total trainees 125

 - Contact firstname.lastname@example.org, 020 7374 8000

 - Method of application Online at www.herbertsmithfreehills.com/careers/london/ graduates

 - Selection procedure Online application form, online assessments and assessment centre visit

 - Required degree grade 2:1

-- Overseas Offices Asia, Australia, Europe, the Middle East and the US
+- Overseas offices Asia, Australia, Europe, the Middle East and the USA

 Main areas of work